addisonfrei/phase-1-project-build/README.md

 # Brewery Locator Project
 The Brewery Locator is my first project for Flatiron School.
-This is the phase-1 project.
-This can be used to search for breweries using name, city, state, or type of brewery.
+This app can be used to search for breweries using name, city, state, or type of brewery.

 ### Features
 * User can search for a brewery using search field